HelixNetwork/pendulum/CONTRIBUTING.md

 1. Open issue, e.g. "Unexpected conversion result (#153)" (note that each issue has an unique id).
 2. Issue has been discussed and specs for implementation have been approved.
 3. Fork `dev` branch to `dev-conversion-patch`.
-4. Implement changes and compile build.
+4. Implement changes and compile build, then commit to dev-conversion-patch.
+It may be a good idea to include the issue id, in this case #153 in the commit, e.g. `$ git commit -am "Fix conversion (#153)"`.
-5. Push to `dev-conversion-patch` and submit a pull request to `dev` (The pull request title should contain the id of the issue, in this example: (#153)).
+5. Push to `dev-conversion-patch` and submit a pull request to `dev`.
 6. Pull request is reviewed and approved

 # Branch Policies